Use this in Delivery Profitability Calculator

 Set Minimum Order Thresholds

-A minimum of £35-£40 for delivery ensures enough margin on every run.
-Below that threshold, the delivery cost can easily exceed the profit on the arrangement itself.
+A minimum of £35 to £40 for delivery keeps enough margin on every run.
+Below that, the delivery cost can easily wipe out the profit on the arrangement itself.

 Optimising Delivery Runs

-- Batch deliveries by area — never send a van out for a single drop unless the customer pays a premium
+- Batch deliveries by area.
+Never send a van out for a single drop unless the customer pays a premium for it.

-- Plan routes with apps like Google Maps or Circuit to minimise mileage
+- Plan routes with apps like Google Maps or Circuit to cut mileage.

-- Offer time slots (morning or afternoon) to batch geographically
+- Offer time slots (morning or afternoon) so you can group drops geographically.

-- Define your delivery area and stick to it — saying no to a loss-making 15-mile delivery is good business
+- Define your delivery area and hold the line.
+Saying no to a loss-making 15-mile run is good business, not lost custom.

 Use the Delivery Profitability Calculator and Operating Cost Calculator to see your full picture.